Mad Science Assembly

 Autumn Adventures Club

-We had an amazing building dens, making a mud kitchen, putting up bird feeders and making bug homes in our Autumn Adventures club!
+We had an amazing time building dens, making a mud kitchen, putting up bird feeders and making bug homes in our Autumn Adventures club!

 Lancaster Maritime Museum Science Week October 2017